YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 RTSLOC, At M source location xxxx

-Run Time Information: YottaDB/GT.M uses this message to display the line, offset, and routine where it encountered a run-time error.
+Run Time Information: YottaDB uses this message to display the line, offset, and routine where it encountered a run-time error.

 Action: Review the accompanying message(s) for additional information.